 - Increase in R&D facilities

-- Stability in the prices of the goods is maintained
+- Maintains the stability in the prices of the goods

 - Reduction in operating cost